catalyst-fp7/documents/interoperability/interoperability.md

 "Re-usable" Visualisation here means that:

 1. The code of the visualisation can be directly re-used by any system providing the data meant to be visualised in the Data Model defined by this specification.
-2. That the final output of the visualisation (typically:  a URL to an image, an embeedable web widget, a downloadable pdf, etc.) can be displayed easily outside the context of the system that runs the visualisation code simply by linking a URL or including an iframe or a small piece of javascript as appropriate.
+2. That the final output of the visualisation (typically:  a URL to an image, an embeddable web widget, a downloadable pdf, etc.) can be displayed easily outside the context of the system that runs the visualisation code simply by linking a URL or including an iframe or a small piece of JavaScript as appropriate.
 3. That the visualisations is self contained.
-For example, when used as a widget if it displays a menu, it should only contain the elements necessary to exploit the specific visualisation, not the complete menus of it's parent application (if thre is one).
+For example, when used as a widget if it displays a menu, it should only contain the elements necessary to exploit the specific visualisation, not the complete menus of it's parent application (if there is one).

 ## Re-usable interactive widgets